-As part of an annual program of training and capability building within MLA, training was provided to all staff on Privacy and the Data Breach Notification Scheme, Competition and Consumer Act, Risk Management and Intellectual Property Management.
-Additionally an external training platform operates and is available to all staff ondemand for a wide range of courses.
+As part of an annual program of training and capability building within MLA, staff received training in privacy and the Data Breach Notification Scheme, Competition and Consumer Act compliance, risk management assessments and intellectual property management.
+Staff also received performance training sessions on competencies and capabilities.
+Additionally, an external training platform operates and is available to all staff on-demand for a wide range of courses.